vuejs/v2.vuejs.org/src/v2/guide/components-dynamic-async.md

 <div class="vueschool"><a href="https://vueschool.io/lessons/dynamically-load-components?friend=vuejs" target="_blank" rel="sponsored noopener" title="Free Vue.js Async Components lesson">Watch a free video lesson on Vue School</a></div>

-In large applications, we may need to divide the app into smaller chunks and only load a component from the server when it's needed.
+In large applications, you may need to divide the app into smaller chunks and only load a component from the server when it's needed.
 To make that easier, Vue allows you to define your component as a factory function that asynchronously resolves your component definition.
 Vue will only trigger the factory function when the component needs to be rendered and will cache the result for future re-renders.
 For example:

 ``` js
 Vue.component('async-example', function (resolve, reject) {